SMerrony/aosvs-tools/README.md

 This is a small collection of utility programs I have written in Go related to accessing Data General AOS/VS systems and files.

+## DasherG
+DasherG will be a port of my [DasherQ](https://github.com/SMerrony/DasherQ) terminal emulator written in Go and (currently) using the [Go-GTK](https://github.com/mattn/go-gtk) GUI toolkit.
+If all goes well I shall retire DasherJ once this is working.

+*Work-in-Progress*

 ## DasherT
 DasherT is a very minimal Dasher terminal emulator for use at the command line.
 It provides just enough functionality to act as a console for an MV-class system.